lansingcodes/beginner-resources/README.md

 # Beginner Resources
 Beginner-resources is a repository designed to help beginners get started in the exciting world of web development.
-You will find here helpful tools and resources to get your started on your journey to becoming the best web developer you can be.
+You will find here helpful tools and resources to get you started on your journey to becoming the best web developer you can be.
 Whether it's for front-end or back-end development, this repository will help.

 ## Code of Conduct